dtmistry/swarm-tool/README.md

 # swarm-tool

-A collection of common admin task for a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster
+A collection of admin tasks for a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster